Kazade/simulant-engine/documentation/tutorial_1.md

 This tutorial assumes that you are running the Fedora 29 operating system (either natively, or in a Virtual Machine) and you have followed the "Prerequisites" and "Installation" sections in the [Fedora installation instructions](install_fedora.md).

+This tutorial also assumes the following fundamental knowledge:

+ - You have some knowledge of C++ or similar (e.g. C)
+ - You are comfortable using the terminal
+ - You can find your way around a Linux OS

+If you get stuck at any point, head over to the Simulant Discord server.

 If you are using another Linux distribution the instructions should be very similar.

-> *Why Fedora?*
+> **Why Fedora?**
 >
 > Fedora is a user-friendly operating system which stays up-to-date with the latest advances
 > in the Linux ecosystem.
 It has good support for Docker and cross-compilation which Simulant depends on.

 ## Starting your project

 We're going to create a project called "monsters".
 Assuming you have Simulant correctly installed then this is very simple.
-Open a terminal (command prompt) and type the following commands and then hit enter after each:
+Open a terminal and run the following commands:

 ```
 mkdir ~/Projects